biochem-fan/NDKmol/README.txt

 == iOS support ==

-iOS port is being merged to this repository, but not completed yet.
+iOS port was merged to this repository.

 How to use: